TotallySly/003.-OWN-PROJECT--hangman--python/README.md

 #### User Validation Three

   - User Validation Three.
-If the user inputs anythin after than a letter, then the lives are displayed to the user, stating a life has not been taken away.
+If the user inputs anything other than a letter, then the lives are displayed to the user, stating a life has not been taken away.
-  - The Iser is told that the input is invalid, and would they guess again.
+  - The User is told that the input is invalid, and they need to guess again.

 ![User Validation Three](assets/readme-images/valid3.png)